 Careful check and adjust the biasing as follows:

-The enclosure was initially covered with masking tape and the required holes marked out.
-The holes were drilled and de-bured as needed.
-The hardest job was cutting the aperture for the heat sink.
+The hardest job was cutting the aperture for the main PCB so it can sit on the heatsink through the lid of the box.
 The outline of the heat sink aperture was drilled out, then the rough edges carefully filled to shape.

 The amplifier board was mounted through the lid of the box.
 The hole for the amplifier board was cut out by drilling out the basic square shape with multiple holes, then filing to size.